Children in the Israeli–Palestinian conflict: Casualty figures

 Casualties after the three-week Gaza War during the winter of 2008–2009 were disputed.
 B'Tselem put out a report stating that 320 Palestinian minors under the age of 18 who did not take part in hostilities had been killed by Israeli forces.
 It was unknown if six other dead children took part, but 19 children between the ages of 16 and 18 who did so also were killed.
 Defence for Children International reported that 352 children had died as a direct result of Israeli military action.
-The Palestinian Centre for Human Rights found that 318 Palestinian children been killed.
+The Palestinian Centre for Human Rights found that 318 Palestinian children had been killed.
 Al Mezan Center for Human Rights found that 355 Gazan children were killed by Israeli forces.
-According to Amnesty international the Palestinian fatalities included "some 300" children.
+According to Amnesty International, the Palestinian fatalities included "some 300" children.
 The Israeli military later released its own figures, stating only 89 children under the age of 16 died.
-According to Elihu D. Richter and Yael Stein of Hebrew University B'Tselem data showed that the overwhelming majority of Palestinian child deaths were male teenagers, suggesting many could have had some role in combat or support for combat.
+According to Elihu D. Richter and Yael Stein of Hebrew University, B'Tselem data showed that the overwhelming majority of Palestinian child deaths were male teenagers, suggesting many could have had some role in combat or support for combat.

 Studies conducted by Israel's International Institute for Counter-Terrorism indicate that 96 percent of Palestinian fatalities during the Second Intifada were male and that the vast majority of child casualties were teenagers.
-Israeli fatalities do not show any great inclination in regards to gender or age.
+Israeli fatalities do not show any great inclination in regard to gender or age.

-The United Nations Office for the Coordination of Humanitarian Affairs reported that during "Operation Pillar of Defense", the November 2012 Gaza-Israel clashes, 30 Palestinian children were killed.
+The United Nations Office for the Coordination of Humanitarian Affairs reported that during the 2012 Gaza War, 30 Palestinian children were killed.

 Israeli children

+Palestinian suicide attacks, mainly directed at Israeli civilians, began in the 1990s and peaked during the Second Intifada (2000–2005).
+According to Amnesty International, between 2000 and 2004, "more than 100 Israeli children... [were] killed and hundreds of others injured in suicide bombings, shootings and other attacks carried out by Palestinian armed groups in Israel and in the Occupied Territories."

-About 70 percent of the Israeli children hit were killed in Palestinian suicide bombings.
-Others were killed in shootings and attacks on cars and buses.
+Some children were killed in shootings and attacks on cars and buses.
 In addition, several rapes, kidnappings, and individual murders of Israeli children and teenagers have occurred.
 Other Israeli children were killed in home invasions, some of them in their own beds or their parents' beds.

-According to Amnesty International, between 2000 and 2004 during the First Intifada "more than 100 Israeli children... [were] killed and hundreds of others injured in suicide bombings, shootings and other attacks carried out by Palestinian armed groups in Israel and in the Occupied Territories."